The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/mark-griffith.md

     testScope();
     console.log(a);
     ```
-    The console will log "outer" then "inner" the "outer".
+    The console will log `outer` then `inner` the `outer`.
-    The first time a is logged it references the globally scoped value and logs.
+    The first time `a` is logged it references the globally scoped value and logs.
-    Since "inner" is in the functiom scope JavaScript will run with the value of a within that scope.
+    Since `inner` is in the functiom scope JavaScript will run with the value of a within that scope.
 So the function logs the inner value.
     Finally the console logs the original value of a since it was only reassigned in the function scope and not the global scope.

 **3. What will the following code log?
 Why?**